TrackerSB/Green2/README.md

 3. Security of the sensitive data (This tool is using a database which may be located in some network)

 ## Considered goals
-* English language support (Since all people using Green2 are speaking german, there´s no need to support english as well.
+* English language support (Since all people currently using Green2 are speaking german, there´s no need to support english as well.
 Nevertheless a big part of the application is already available in english)

 For considered goals search the issues for "considered" label.